amikos-tech/chromadb-chart/README.md

 - basic >= 0.4.7
 - token >= 0.4.8

+> [!NOTE]
-> Note: Using auth parameters with lower version will result in auth parameters being ignored.
+> Using auth parameters with lower version will result in auth parameters being ignored.

 ### Token Auth